 Summer is all about being outdoors.
 Anyway we can think of to get outside, we’re going to try.
 So summer, Fourth of July especially, includes eating outside often.
 Picnics are simply a necessary part of the season.
 We’ve shown you some great picnic food ideas this spring, the cauliflower potato salad and watermelon onion salad are continuing favorites, but we also wanted to clue you into other great outdoor ideas that you can use for picnics.
 This picnic blanket game board is one of our favorites.
 (You saw it in the background of our pizza picnic party).

 But when the sun is shining and the temperature is great, we want to be outside.
 We are willing to set aside dishes and laundry for those few special moments with family in the sunshine.
-We believe in taking those moments as they happen.
-Dishes are always there, aren’t they?
+We believe in taking those moments as they happen because dishes are always there, aren’t they?

-So we came up with this really easy idea for a picnic blanket game board that has a built-in chess and checker board.
-We used fun sea shells for the pieces, but anything would really work.
+I came up with this really easy idea for a picnic blanket game board that has a built-in chess and checker board.
+I used fun sea shells for the pieces (easy to find at your craft store or on Amazon), but anything would really work.

 - You can use rocks, plastic saucers, small toys, large beads, even wrapped candy as game pieces.
 Never use “we don’t have pieces” as an excuse to not play a quick game!